CQDX/visi-genie-4d-systems-async/README.md

 ## Host.Instance

-The exemplar below is from a Windows IoT headless app that shows how-to use the *Host.Instance* singleton:
+The exemplar below shows how-to use the *Host.Instance* singleton:

 ```C#
 using System;